State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

         5. If you were using AutoMemberMakerPasPlugin, select *Any user the web server authenticates*.
 (This is almost equivalent; see below.)
-If not, select *Only users with a pre-existing Plone account*.
+If not, select *Only users with pre-existing Plone accounts*.

         6. Click "Save Changes".